-This National Action Plan (NAcP) is mainly targeted at regulatory bodies of other states that have participated in ENSREG-led Complementary Safety Assessments (a.k.a. 'stress tests') and related Peer Review, to enable them to perform a peer review of the present NAcP.
+This National Action Plan (NAcP) is mainly targeted at regulatory bodies of other states that have participated in ENSREG-led Complementary Safety Assessments (a.k.a. 'stress tests') and related Peer Review.
 As agreed the report is written in English.
 Nevertheless, it will be made available to the general public.
 The report will also be sent to the Dutch Parliament.